 Mr Varoojan was one of the leading, well known and beloved Armenian figures in Basra and Iraq.

 For more than five decades he worked diligently for the welfare of the Armenian Community and for the Armenian Church in Basra.
-His work and memory will always be remembered by his family and friends all around the world.
+His informative speech topics for high school students work and memory will always be remembered by his family and friends all around the world.

-There will be a 40th day Hokehankist at St. Yeghiche Armenian Church on the 26th February 2017 followed by lunch at 2pm in Navasartian Centre 223 Northfields Avenue, London, W13 9QU.
+There will be a 40th day Hokehankist at St. Yeghiche Armenian help with essay Church on the 26th February 2017 followed by lunch at 2pm in Navasartian Centre 223 Northfields Avenue, London, W13 9QU.

 May God Bless his soul and his beloved family.